viebel/blog.klipse.tech/_posts/2016-04-09-clojurescript-protocols-secret.md

 ~~~

 After creating your protocol, you can use `deftype`, `defrecord` or `reify` for defining its methods implementation.
-In our case, we will use `deftype` because the major difference between `deftype` and `defrecord` is that `deftype` provides just the functionalities implemented by the user, contrary to `defrecord` that implements a lot of things that will not here to help us to understand the generated javascript code.
+In our case, we will use `deftype` because the major difference between `deftype` and `defrecord` is that `deftype` provides just the functionalities implemented by the user, contrary to `defrecord` that implements a lot of things that will not help us to understand the generated `javascript` code.

-Let's see the classical example of the animals' cry:
+Let’s see the classical object oriented example of the animals’ cry:

 <iframe frameborder="0" width="100%" height="350px"
     src=
     "http://app.klipse.tech/?cljs_in=(defprotocol%20Animal%0A%20%20(cry%20%5Bthis%5D))%0A%0A(deftype%20Bird%20%5B%5D%0A%20%20Animal%0A%20%20(cry%20%5Bthis%5D%20%22Tweet%20tweet!%22))%0A%0A(deftype%20Dog%20%5B%5D%0A%20%20Animal%0A%20%20(cry%20%5Bthis%5D%20%22Woof%20woof!%22))%0A%0A(def%20Pluto%20(Dog.))%0A(def%20Tweety%20(Bird.))%0A%0A(map%20cry%20%5BPluto%20Tweety%5D)&eval_only=1">
 </iframe>

-Now, step by step, we will try to understand how the clojurescript compiler generates the protocol part in javascript.
+Now, step by step, we will try to understand how the clojurescript compiler generates the protocol part in `javascript`.
 Let's go with our basic protocol.
-Use [KLIPSE][app-url]{:target="_blank"} to see the generated javascript code:
+Use [KLIPSE][app-url]{:target="_blank"} to see the generated `javascript` code:

 <iframe frameborder="0" width="100%" height="350px"
     src=